chaostoolkit/chaostoolkit-kubernetes/README.md

   value: "true"
 ```

+When using this environment variable, it is assumed that the experiment
+targets the same cluster where the experiment is running from.
+If your
+experiment targets a different cluster, you should not set this variable.
+Instead, you could mount a volume with a Kubernetes config for the target
+cluster and set `KUBECONFIG` to point to it.

 ## Pass all credentials in the experiment

 Finally, you may pass explicitly all required credentials information to the